 This is especially so, as over 25% of games in the last five Premier League seasons ended in a draw.
 So it’s clear that having the strategy of the draw no bet explained is going to be a great way to boosting your wagering profits, and this wager can sit alongside Goliath bets and four-fold bets as a fun way to widen your betting choice.

 The draw no bet meaning for different sports markets

 As we have clarified that draw no bets removes the draw option from the betting on a particular sporting event, it’s worthwhile thinking about the sports that this can be applied to.

-There’s obviously no point in having draw no bet explained for people who are only concerned with Aintree horse racing, as it’s only the sports that deliver plenty of draws that you can apply this betting strategy to.
+There’s no point in having draw no bet explained for people who are only concerned with Aintree horse racing, as it’s only the sports that deliver plenty of draws that you can apply this betting strategy to.

-Whilst you’re never going to see this tactic used for horse racing or tennis, it’s a great option to try if you’re looking to improve your chances on sports like football that frequently end with a draw.
+While you’re never going to see this tactic used for horse racing or tennis, it’s a great option to try if you’re looking to improve your chances on sports like football that frequently end with a draw.

 Even Test match cricket can also give us a good reason to use the draw no bet option.
 But as a rule of thumb, it’s best to avoid high scoring sports like American football and basketball where removing the draw option won’t significantly boost your betting prospects.

 So, while events like Formula One or even the 100-metre sprint are never going to give us a chance to use this betting option, it’s worthwhile having the draw no bet explained a little better for anybody keen to use our betting guide for sports like football and cricket.

 What does draw no bet mean for football betting?